Elie Saab

+As of 2017, his couture collections were sold in Paris, London, and Beirut, and his ready-to-wear line was distributed through 160 retailers and his own boutiques.

-He is the first Lebanese to be admitted to the fashion industry's governing body, Chambre Syndicale de la Haute Couture.
-Saab appeared as a judge on Project Runway: Middle East in 2016.
-As of March 2017, his couture collections are available in Paris, London, and Beirut, while his ready-to-wear clothes were in 160 retailers and his own boutiques.
-Kate Middleton wore a Saab gown to the Royal Ascot in 2019, marking the first occasion where Saab has dressed a British royal family member.
+He is the first Lebanese designer to become a member of the Chambre Syndicale de la Haute Couture.
+In 2016, he served as a judge on Project Runway: Middle East.

 Early life

-Elie Saab is the eldest son of a wood merchant who raised five children in Damour, a southern coastal suburb in Beirut, Lebanon.
+Elie Saab was born in Beirut, Lebanon, as the eldest of five children to a Maronite Catholic family.
+His father was a wood merchant in Damour, a coastal suburb south of Beirut.

-Born to Maronite Catholic Lebanese parents in Beirut, Saab began sewing as a child.
-At the age of eight, his attention had turned to fashion.
-With his sisters serving as models, he would cut patterns out of newspaper and search his mother's closet for materials.
+Saab developed an interest in sewing at a young age and began experimenting with fashion around the age of eight, using materials found at home and involving his sisters as models.

 Career

-Early years in fashion
+Early years

-In 1981, Saab moved to Paris to study fashion.
-He later dropped out to return to Beirut and open his fashion label.
-In 1982, when he was 18 years old, he worked with a team of 15 employees.
-At first his atelier specialized in bridal couture, making wedding dresses and gowns using expensive fabrics, lace, detailed embroidery, pearls, crystals and silk threads.
-In Beirut his reputation grew from dressing women in his neighborhood, and was soon enhanced by high society women sporting his designs.
+In 1981, Saab moved to Paris to study fashion, but later returned to Beirut.
+In 1982, at age 18, he started working with a team of 15 employees, initially specializing in bridal couture.
+His work featured detailed embroidery, pearls, crystals, and silk fabrics.
+His reputation grew locally and gradually attracted a wider clientele, including high society figures.

 In 1997, Saab was the first non-Italian designer to become a member of the National Chamber of Italian Fashion, and in 1997 he showed his first collection outside Lebanon in Rome.

 In 1998, he started his ready-to-wear line in Milan, as well as an accessories line.
 During the same year, Saab held a fashion show in Monaco, with Princess Stéphanie of Monaco in attendance.

 In 1999, one of his dresses thickly embroidered with emeralds and diamonds was reportedly sold for $2.4 million.

-Exposure internationally
+International recognition

 Saab became more well known in the United States after he became the first Lebanese designer to dress an Oscar winner, Halle Berry, in 2002.
 In May 2003, the Chambre Syndicale de la Haute Couture invited him to become a member, and he showed his first haute couture collection in Paris in July 2003.

 In 2003, he teamed up with Pronovias to create a bridal line, Elie by Elie Saab.

 The Chambre Syndicale de la Haute Couture inducted him as a membre correspondant in 2006.
 His first ready-to-wear collection in Paris was the Spring-Summer 2006 collection.